 One of my fondest travel memories was visiting a beer garden in Germany frequented by deer – we drank steins, they nibbled grass – it was great.
-So when I heard about the John Forrest Tavern and its beer garden of friendly kangaroos near Perth, Western Australia it immediately became a trip must-do.
+So when I read that the John Forrest Tavern and its beer garden of friendly kangaroos near Perth, Western Australia was probably the best place to see kangaroos in Perth, it immediately became a trip must-do.

 We were here because a schooner with Skippy was too good an opportunity to miss.

 The John Forrest Tavern (and the park it’s in) are about a 36-minute drive away from central Perth.

 It’s very close to the Swan Valley wine region and so we started our day with a drive around the food and wine loop checking out the wineries and pretty countryside before rolling up to the pub around the opening time of 11 am.